 Basement Finishing without Wall Studs

-The simplest solution on how to finish a basement without studs is to go with paint.
+The simplest solution on how to finish a basement without framing is to go with paint.
 You can clean your basement walls, then apply multiple coats of high quality paint.

 Just like any other wall in your home right?
 But is this really what you’re after?